Gutted and disappointed, but it's not over yet! - Huddersfield Town fans on Everton defeat

 Martin,Wakefield

-Same game plan as always and it's about time we tried something different.as other teams know exactly what we'll do.
+Same game plan as always and it's about time we tried something different as other teams know exactly what we'll do.
 It's not over yet though!

 Ian, Almondbury